Duo integrates with RDP to add two-factor authentication to Remote Desktop logins.

 Can I blindly install Duo Security’s RDP integration with PowerShell?

 Yes, first download the appropriate msi install file for your system using the links below.
-Next, enter the following command into PowerShell to silently install Duo Security and automatically restart the server:
+Next, enter the following command into PowerShell to silently install Duo Security with auto push off and automatically restart the server if required:

 MSI Download links